civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 2.1

-  **(1)** In this Act, a reference to the amount of a full monthly pension means the amount of a full monthly pension, **as it is calculated in accordance with section 7**, that has not been increased under subsection 7.1(1) or (2).
+  **(1)** In this Act, a reference to the amount of a full monthly pension means the amount of a full monthly pension, as it is calculated in accordance with section 7, that has not been increased under subsection 7.1(1) or (2).

 ### Section 271

 Subsection 3(3) of the Act is replaced by the following:

-**(3)** Subject to subsection 7.1(3), the amount of a partial monthly pension, for any month, shall bear the same relation to the **amount of the** full monthly pension for that month as the aggregate period that the applicant has resided in Canada after attaining 18 years of age and before the day on which the application is approved, determined in accordance with subsection (4), bears to 40 years.
+**(3)** Subject to subsection 7.1(3), the amount of a partial monthly pension, for any month, shall bear the same relation to the amount of the full monthly pension for that month as the aggregate period that the applicant has resided in Canada after attaining 18 years of age and before the day on which the application is approved, determined in accordance with subsection (4), bears to 40 years.

 ### Section 272